 Many American cities have their founders’ day parades.
-Read what to wear when you have to marsh at such an event on a rainy day.
+Read what to wear to don a stylish rain outfit for walking in a parade.

 - What I Wore for Walking in the Golden Days Parade